kurisufriend/modular-discord-bot-fw/README.md

 * make sure broken sockets are properly addressed with a resume or reconnect
 * initial presence in config
 * full REST api implementation
-* plugins need to be asynchronously run (or something)

 ### plugins:
 * save session config to file